Craft Room Ideas for Organization – Part 1

 Organizing Ideas for Arts and Craft Supplies

-No matter the size of your space or setup, if it is organized you will be more productive.
-My space is pretty roomy because it’s been the home of my graphic design business for the past 25 years and it also doubles as a living room.
-Because it is multi-purpose I like to keep supplies semi-hidden and use all the drawers in the room for supplies.
-I found these inexpensive and simple cutlery trays at IKEA for my map case.
-The trays have many different size compartments so it fits many odd-shaped objects.
-You can also find trays at Target, Walmart, and The Container Store.
-I found a ton on Amazon too.
-HERE, HERE and HERE (affiliate links)
+No matter the size of your space, if it is organized you will be more productive.
+My office is pretty roomy because it’s been the home of my graphic design business for the past 25 years and doubles as a living room.

 Making super simple labels for each drawer helps you quickly find stuff.
 Just print out cardstock and cut it to size.
 It feels good to whip this place into shape!